CloudLabs-Samples/EduLabs/Demo/AlgonquinCollege/labs/Introduction to  cloud computing /lab.md

 In cloud computing, services like **Azure SQL Database** allow users to manage relational data in the cloud without the need for physical infrastructure management.

-In this lab, we will create a SQL database in Azure and then query the data in that database.
+In this lab, we will create a **SQL database** in Azure and login to the database using SQL Server Management Studio (SSMS).

 ### Task 1: Create a SQL Database on Azure